Supporting information

 Restricted Salaries: Salaries that increase by more than 10% or the fixed amount year-on-year will be restricted to the previous year’s salary plus either 10% of the increase or the fixed amount, whichever is the highest.

-Salary revaluation: is applied up to the latest of service.
+Salary revaluation: This is applied up to the latest of service.
 It only applies, however, where there has been a change in your salary.
 If there has been no change, the salary is not revalued.

 Salary link: For members who moved from the final salary to the career average scheme without a disqualifying break in service, the Average Salary will be calculated using salaries from your most recent service.
 This means that salary increases and career progression are taken into account for your final salary scheme pension benefits, even after you have transitioned to the career average scheme.